 Finally, our framework suggests that when the local cost of adhering to a group's prescribed behavior is lower, households should be more likely to tilt their consumption towards the norms of that group.
 When considering prominent food taboos we explore a variant of this implication: that the endogeneity of identity is a force that generates complementarities between taboos.
 For example, if the price of pork rises, it is now relatively less costly for Muslim households to identify with their religion since they would forgo pork anyway.
 If this leads them to switch to their religious identity, their consumption of alcohol-another taboo in Islam-would decline, making pork and alcohol complements in demand.
-Such a prediction is borne out by the consumption data.
-We also find that demand for taboos is less own and cross-price elastic compared to non taboo goods.
-Turning to the full demand system, we confirm the role of economic costs in driving identity choices more directly.
-We find that household consumption of a particular good diverges from the quantities in prototypical bundle of their religious group and moves toward those of their ethnic group when the cost of their religious bundle rises relative to their ethnic bundle (conditioning on standard price and income effects).
+This prediction is borne out by the consumption data.
+We also find that demand for taboos is less own and cross-price elastic compared to non-taboo goods.
+Estimation of the full demand system confirms the role of economic costs in driving identity choices more directly.
+We find that household consumption of a particular good diverges from the prototypical bundle of their religious group and moves toward the one of their ethnic group when the cost of their religious bundle rises relative to their ethnic bundle (conditioning on standard price and income effects).

 Our demand system estimates allow us to quantify the relative importance of these three determinants over the tumultuous reform period 1987-2000.
 Our estimates suggest large shifts in identity choices.
 However, substantial heterogeneity across districts and religions led to only a small shift from religious to ethnic identities on net.
-While conflict-driven salience shocks have significant effects on identification decisions (consistent with previous literature and common narratives), quantitatively, economic cost and status are more important drivers of identity choice.
-This finding is driven by the fact that the conflict shocks we consider are temporary-with the effects on identity fading out approximately nine months after the shock-and rare.
-In contrast, changes in prices and occupational returns are more persistent and common, and so have a bigger impact on long changes over the reform period.
-That the largest impacts come from changes in the economic costs of identifying with a group is surprising given that this channel has not been considered in the social identity literature.
-However, such a finding rationalizes recent and much-discussed efforts by the Hindu-nationalist BJP party to raise the effective price of beef through bans and legislation.
-Our results suggest that to harden Hindu identities, such a strategy may be more effective than inciting religious violence-a previous BJP tactic documented by Wilkinson (2004).
+While conflict-driven salience shocks have significant effects on identification decisions (consistent with previous literature and common narratives), quantitatively, economic cost and status are more important drivers of identity choice in this period.
+This is because conflict shocks are temporary-with the effects on identity fading out approximately nine months after the shock-and rather rare.
+In contrast, changes in prices and occupational returns are both more persistent and common.

+The finding that the largest impacts come from changes in the economic costs of identifying with a group is surprising given that this channel received little attention in the social identity literature.
+However, such a finding rationalizes recent and much-discussed efforts by the Hindunationalist BJP party to raise the effective price of beef through bans and legislation.
+Our results suggest that to harden Hindu identities, such a strategy may be more effective than inciting religious violence-a tactic documented by Wilkinson (2004).
+This insight may extend beyond India.
+From 2003, when Erdogan's Islamist AKP party came to power in Turkey, taxes on alcohol have increased steadily and now account for two thirds of the cost of basic alcoholic drinks.
+Between 2003 and 2019, prices of raki-a traditional spirit-have jumped by 1055 percent and beer prices by 903 percent while the CPI only rose by 299 percent.